bernardoamc/bernardoamc.com/content/blog/on-burnout/index.md

 ## Values

-Over time I've noticed that it's common for leadership to shift their values depending on the stage of the team, product or company.
+Over time I've noticed that it's common for companies (orgs, teams) to shift their values depending on the stage they are in.
 This is not necessarily a bad thing, but it's something I've learned to be aware of.
 Is the work I'm asked to do aligned with my values?
 Are the people around me open for change and feedback?
-If not, am I willing to change my values to align with theirs?
+Am I willing to change my values to align with theirs?
 If not, it might be time to move teams or companies.

+This might be understood as an "us versus them" mentality and that is absolutely not what I want to convey here.
+You are part of a team and should have explicit conversations about culture and values with your teammates.
+You are not subject to circumstances, you can help shape outcomes even when faced with challenging situations.

 ## Community

 I've noticed that I'm much more likely to lose energy if I don't have people around me to collaborate and interact with.
 Helping and being helped by others is a big source of motivation for me and I cannot remember a time where I had momentum and did not have others to collaborate with.

 Pair programming, good documentation and selling your project to others are tools I've used to increase my chances of having others to collaborate with.
 I've learned to be more deliberate about making sure I'm not working in a silo and that it's fine to ask for help from your peers or managers.
 People are generally happy to help if they can.

+## Doing things that energize you

+Preserving time for things that fuel me is one of the most important aspects to avoid burnout.
+This can be partially done at work, but it's usually related to hobbies that happen outside of work.
+For me that would involve activities like climbing, hiking or playing games with friends.
+If I don't take time to actively do those things because I'm tired or stressed, things snowball fast.
+Make sure to do the things you love, even if you don't feel motivated to do them.
+For example, sometimes I go climbing even when I feel like doing nothing and once I'm at the climbing gym I end up having a great time and feeling much better.

 ## Conclusion